-The septum pellucidum (SP) is a thin membrane located at the midline of the brain.
-Children who are born without this membraine and also have other abnormalities--pituitary deficiencies and abnormal development of the optic disk--have a disorder known as septo-optic dysplasia.
+The septum pellucidum (SP) is a thin membrane located at the midline of the brain between the two cerebral hemispheres, or halves of the brain..
+It is connected to the corpus callosum -- a collection of nerve fibers that connect the cerebral hemispherers.
+This rare abnormality accompanies various malformations of the brain that affect intelligence, behavior, and the neurodevelopmental process, and seizures may occur.
+Children who are born without this membrane and also have other abnormalities--pituitary deficiencies and abnormal development of the optic disk--have a disorder known as septo-optic dysplasia.
 More information about this condition can be located at the NINDS Septo-Optic Dysplasia Information Page.

-Absence of the SP alone is not a disorder but is instead a characteristic noted in children with septo-optic dysplasia.
+Absence of the SP alone is not a disorder but is instead a characteristic noted in children with septo-optic dysplasia or other developmental anomalies.

+The mission of the National Institute of Neurological Disorders and Stroke (NINDS) is to seek fundamental knowledge about the brain and nervous system ad to use that knowledge to reduce the burden of neurological disease.
 The NINDS conducts and supports a wide range of studies that explore the complex mechanisms of normal brain development.
-The knowledge gained from these fundamental studies provides the foundation for understanding how this process can go awry and, thus, offers hope for new means to treat and prevent developmental brain disorders.
+The knowledge gained from these fundamental studies provides the foundation for understanding how this process can go awry and offers hope for new means to treat and prevent developmental brain disorders.

 National Organization for Rare Disorders (NORD)